arzevedo/mdmr/README.md

 all_betas <- t(Reduce(x = Smoo$smt, rbind))
 ```

-In order to enhance comprehension of the model's output and effectively interpret the outcomes, it could be beneficial to create visualizations representing select connectivity parameters.
+To enhance comprehension of the model's output and effectively interpret the outcomes, it could be beneficial to create visualizations representing select connectivity parameters:

 ```r
 as_tibble(all_betas) |>